 Demerit points stay on your Utah driving record until you remove them either by safe driving or by completion of a driver improvement course.
 Points for separate convictions will be automatically removed from your record three years after the date of the committed violation.

 There is a section about the DUI records on your Utah Department of Public Safety driving record.
 If you want to check for your DUI criminal records, you can order your personal Utah driving history.

 Drivers who commit DUI offenses may receive the following administrative penalties/suspensions on their driver’s licenses, depending on their age:

 - Under 19 years old:

-- One-year suspension for a first offense Not-a-Drop arrest
+- A one-year suspension for a first offense Not-a-Drop arrest

 - Two-year suspension for a first offense Per-Se arrest